-Kent and Medway Economic Partnership (KMEP): is currently one of the four federated partnerships which comprises the South East Local Enterprise Partnership (SELEP).
-KMEP is focussed on driving forward economic growth and prosperity in Kent and Medway and is governed by a Board with membership drawn from business, local government and education establishments.
+Kent and Medway Economic Partnership (KMEP): KMEP is focussed on driving forward economic growth and prosperity in Kent and Medway and is governed by a Board with membership drawn from business, local government and education establishments.
 KMEP delivers the objectives set out in Kent and Medway's Growth Plan, and in recent year has supported the borough in securing investment through government initiatives such as the Local Growth Fund and Growing Places Fund.

 West Kent Partnership (WKP): is the strategic economic partnership covering the local authority areas of Tonbridge and Malling, Sevenoaks and Tunbridge Wells.
-The three areas work closely together to leverage the resources available to them in order to deliver more for our local businesses and promote the local economy.
+The three areas work closely together to leverage the resources available to them in order to deliver more for our local businesses, attract inward investment and promote the local economy.